 Monitor Technician Certification and Certificate Program Info

 The primary responsibility of a monitor technician is to keep a watch over the heart rhythms of patients in medical facilities, and alert physicians of any changes.
-Individuals interested in the career can enroll in a Monitor Technician Certificate program.
-Such programs are offered through community colleges and health science centers and emphasize hands-on learning.
-Programs can take as little as four days or as long as 12 weeks to complete.
+Individuals interested in this type of career can enroll in a Monitor Technician Certificate program.

-They are designed to teach students how to read cardiac monitors and recognize any irregular heart activity or arrhythmia.
-Individuals typically study cardiovascular anatomy and physiology, as well as medical terminology relating to the heart and normal sinus rhythm.
+Monitor Technician Certification programs are offered through community colleges and health science centers.
+The programs are designed to teach students how to read cardiac monitors and recognize any irregular heart activity or arrhythmia.
 Voluntary certification from the American Board of Cardiovascular Medicine offers can be earned by individuals who are capable of passing a board examination.

 - Introduction to cardiac rhythms